GeorgiyKiselev/Sales-Forecasting-Analytics/README.md

 ![Dashboard Demo](assets/streamlit_demo.gif)

-A production-style analytics project for **daily retail sales forecasting, business analysis, and decision support**.
+A production-style analytics project for **daily retail sales forecasting + business analysis**.
 This repository combines time-series forecasting, feature engineering, model comparison, and an interactive **Streamlit dashboard** to demonstrate the workflow of a senior data analyst: validating data, building leakage-aware forecasting models, interpreting commercial drivers, and translating results into business recommendations.

 ---